| Title: | Credential Chain for Seamless 'OAuth 2.0' Authentication to 'Azure Services' |

 Create a new authorization code credential

-AuthCodeCredential$new( scope = NULL, tenant_id = NULL, client_id = default_azure_cli_client_id(), use_cache = "disk", offline = TRUE, redirect_uri = default_redirect_uri(), interactive = TRUE, use_refresh_token = TRUE )
+AuthCodeCredential$new( scope = NULL, tenant_id = NULL, client_id = default_azure_cli_client_id(), use_cache = "disk", offline = TRUE, redirect_uri = default_redirect_uri(), allow_prompt = TRUE, use_refresh_token = TRUE, interactive = NULL )

 scopeA character string specifying the OAuth2 scope.
 Defaults to NULL.